Jonas Mekas: Controversy over World War II activities

-Mekas long maintained that, while working for local newspapers, he also clandestinely-transcribed BBC broadcasts in support of the underground.
+Mekas long maintained that, while working for local newspapers, he also clandestinely transcribed BBC broadcasts in support of the underground.
 In 2018, an article in the New York Review of Books by historian Michael Casper challenged Mekas's versions of his wartime activities.
 Casper claims that Mekas participated "in an underground movement in Biržai that supported the 1941 Nazi invasion of Soviet Lithuania" and worked for "two ultranationalist and Nazi propaganda newspapers, until he fled Lithuania in 1944."
 Casper noted that Mekas's publications in these newspapers were not anti-Semitic.

 At the time, art critic and historian Barry Schwabsky penned a letter to the editor criticizing Casper's essay.
 He and Casper had an exchange of letters in the New York Review of Books.
 The United States Holocaust Memorial Museum's website biography of Mekas maintains that he participated in both the anti-Soviet and anti-Nazi undergrounds.
 Following the 2022 exhibition at the Jewish Museum in New York, Casper published an article entitled "World War II Revisionism at the Jewish Museum" in Jewish Currents.
-There, he argued that the "art world at large remains deeply invested in the story of Mekas the anti-Nazi," thus perpetuating revisionism not only erasing his roles, but casting him as an anti-Nazi hero.
+There, he argued that the "art world at large remains deeply invested in the story of Mekas the anti-Nazi", thus perpetuating revisionism not only erasing his roles, but casting him as an anti-Nazi hero.

-In an article for the Jewish Telegraphic Agency on Casper's charges against the Jewish Museum, journalist Asaf Shalev also pointed out that a two different memos were circulated among the museum employees to dismiss Casper's article.
+In an article for the Jewish Telegraphic Agency on Casper's charges against the Jewish Museum, journalist Asaf Shalev also pointed out that two different memos were circulated among the museum employees to dismiss Casper's article.
 Kelly Taxter, the guest curator of the exhibit, responded to Casper's historical research by saying that "the tone of these emails is often aggressive."
 This was based on emails shared by the Mekas family, which Shalev also had access to, although Shalev wrote that "Nothing on there looked to me like Casper was bullying Mekas or that Mekas get bullied."

 Sovietologist Robert van Voren voiced criticisms of Casper's articles.
-Saulius Sužiedėlis argued, “The review format of the articles allowed Casper to present judgements without the burden of buttressing his allegations with relevant sources and requisite detail.
-The resulting narrative turns Jonas Mekas’s life as a young man into something that it was not.”
+Saulius Sužiedėlis argued, "The review format of the articles allowed Casper to present judgements without the burden of buttressing his allegations with relevant sources and requisite detail.
+The resulting narrative turns Jonas Mekas's life as a young man into something that it was not."

 The film scholars J. Hoberman and B. Ruby Rich have shown support for Casper's findings.
-In an article in Film Quarterly, B. Ruby Rich stated that, upon Casper's article, "The wagons started circling immediately to protect a sacred figure of the avant-garde."

-In 2023, Casper discussed his research on Mekas at length in an interview with Lithuanian journalist Karolis Vyšniauskas.
+An article in Film Quarterly, B. Ruby Rich stated that, upon Casper's article, "The wagons started circling immediately to protect a sacred figure of the avant-garde."
+In 2023, both Casper and Sužiedėlis shared their research and perspectives on Mekas in separate interviews with Lithuanian journalist Karolis Vyšniauskas.